metaplex-foundation/developer-hub/src/pages/guides/rust/how-to-cpi-into-a-metaplex-program.md

     }
 ```

-Some accounts may be optional in CpiBuilder's so you may have to check what you do and do not need for your use case.
+Some accounts may be optional within a `CpiBuilder` so you may have to check what you do and do not need for your use case.

-Below are both CpiBuilders for Transfer and Create filled out.
+Below are both `CpiBuilder` versions for Transfer and Create filled out.

 ```rust
 TransferV1CpiBuilder::new()